quixio/quix-streams/docs/connectors/sources/README.md

 ## Multiprocessing

-For good performances, sources are run in a separate process.
-Setting up, monitoring, and tearing down the process is handled by Quix streams.
-For multiplatform support, the [spawn](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) start method is used to create the source process and as a side-effect, the source object needs to be pickleable.
-If a source needs to handle un-pickleable objects, it's best to initialize those in the source subprocess (in the source `start` method).
+For good performance, each source runs in a subprocess.
+Quix Streams automatically manages the subprocess's setting up, monitoring, and tearing down.

+For multiplatform support, Quix Streams starts the source process using the [spawn](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) approach.
+As a side effect, each Source instance must be pickleable.
+If a source needs to handle unpickleable objects, it's best to initialize those in the source subprocess (in the source `start` method).

 ## Topics

-Sources work by sending data to a Kafka topic.
-Then the StreamingDataframe consume from that topic.
+Sources work by sending data to Kafka topics.
+Then StreamingDataFrames consume these topics.

-Each source provides a default topic based on it's configuration.
-You can override the topic used by specyfying a topic in the `app.dataframe()` method.
+Each source provides a default topic based on its configuration.
+You can override the default topic by
+specifying a topic using the `app.dataframe()` method.

+**Example**

-For example, a topic with 4 partitions
+Provide a custom topic with four partitions to the source.

 ```python
 from quixstreams import Application